eevee/eev.ee/content/2016-04-26-the-case-for-base-twelve.markdown

 ## Twelve in daily life

 We're already surrounded by twelves.
-This year is 1200 is dozenal!
+This year is 1200 in dozenal!

 There are twelve months in a year.
 (Leap years are every four years, so in dozenal, a leap year would always be a year ending in 0, 4, or 8.)